 -

-Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, a little more fiddly, no fee).
+Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in €, £ or $, international credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, no fee).

 -

-Simply check times and buy tickets at either www.raileurope.com or www.thetrainline.com (both easy to use, in multiple currencies, small booking fee) or www.sncf-connect.com (French Railways own site, a little more fiddly, no booking fee).
+Simply check times and buy tickets at either www.raileurope.com or www.thetrainline.com (both easy to use, in multiple currencies, small booking fee) or www.sncf-connect.com (French Railways own site, no booking fee).

 TGVs & TER regional trains link Montpellier Saint-Roch with Nimes and with Béziers, Agde, Narbonne, Perpignan.